-The action plans in Chapters 5 through 12 focus on the highest priority projects that are most likely to be funded over the next-1522 years with limited City funds.
+The action plans in Chapters 5 through 12 focus on the highest priority projects that are most likely to be funded over the next 22 years with limited City funds.
 The action plans are built upon the premise that, given the limited funds available, the City should prioritize funding of transportation projects that 1) effectively address identified problems, and 2) best meet the City's Goals.

-To prioritize the projects as part of the 2007 TSP update, project staff and the AC Advisory Committee used three sources: the project rankings from the working groups, evaluation of each project against the nine TSP Goals, and other information regarding dependence on other projects, neighborhood support, etc. Using this approach, project staff and the AC Advisory Committee developed a relative ranking of the projects, grouping them into three categories (high, medium, and low priority).
+To prioritize the projects as part of the 2007 TSP update, project staff and the Advisory Committee used three sources: the project rankings from the working groups, evaluation of each project against the nine TSP Goals, and other information regarding dependence on other projects, neighborhood support, etc. Using this approach, project staff and the Advisory Committee developed a relative ranking of the projects, grouping them into three categories (high, medium, and low priority).

 For the 2013 TSP update, project staff did not reevaluate projects against the nine TSP Goals but, instead, considered the input generated around a public meeting that was held to discuss transportation project priorities.
 For approximately 20% of the existing projects, the priority classification was adjusted to reflect changes in current conditions or a new awareness of community need.
 For new projects arising from the Tacoma Station Area Plan (TSAP), staff assigned a priority to each based on input from the TSAP Advisory Committee as well as staff knowledge of overall system needs.
+Projects identified in the CMLUTP and NMIA Plan were not prioritized at the time of identification.